+Girl Scouts always leave a place better than they found it and we are proud to work together with campers to leave camp in tip top shape each day!
 All campers participate in camp chores, called kapers, every day.
-Besides making sure their own sleeping units are kept tidy, each unit helps out with an all-camp kaper.
+Besides making sure their own group spaces are kept tidy, each unit helps with an all-camp kaper.
 Camp kapers may include running a flag ceremony, helping set tables for meals, sweeping the dining hall, and more.
 Counselors supervise and assist campers with all kapers.
-Depending on age and ability, girls may handle nontoxic cleaners in spray bottles to clean counters and other surfaces with paper towels.
+Depending on age and ability, campers may handle nontoxic cleaners in spray bottles to clean counters and other surfaces with paper towels.
 All campers wash their hands after participating in cleaning tasks.